andrew121410/Limonium/README.md

 ### Features:
 - Can download & update MC Server Software
 - Can compile software (Spigot, PlotSquared etc)
-- Can backup your Minecraft Server
+- Can backup your Minecraft Server (with SFTP and WebDAV upload support)
 - Can search in logs for specific text

 #### Global Arguments